dawson270500/tCalc/README.md

  - \/ Divide

+ - cos(<val>) Cosine

+ - tan(<val>) Tangent

+ - sin(<val>) Sine

-Using Pi or Memory:
+Using Pi, Random or Memory:
- - To use pi, type p.
+ - To use pi, type 'p'.

+ - To use a random numer type 'r'

- - To set memory, type m after it gives the answer you want in memory.
-To acces memory type m in a calculation
+ - To set memory, type 'm' after it gives the answer you want in memory.
+To acces memory type 'm' in a calculation